JMP-Classroom/jmp-tl-c-01/20_07_17/hw_sheet.md

 . `int jm_arrint_sum(int arr[], int size)`

-Write a function which takes an array of integers and return the average of its elements.
+Write a function which takes an array of integers and return the sum of its elements.

 ****